mareloraby/Coast-Guard/SuccessorState/readme.md

 > In project 2 we implemented a simplified logic-based version of the Coast Guard agent.
 This agent reasons using the situation calculus.

-**We make the following simplifying assumptions:**
+**The following simplifying assumptions were made:**

-a) There are no black boxes to retrieve.
+- There are no black boxes to retrieve.

-b) There is only one station and a maximum of two ships.
+- There is only one station and a maximum of two ships.

-c) Each ship has exactly one passenger who does not expire with time.
+- Each ship has exactly one passenger who does not expire with time.

-d) The agent’s capacity can be either 1 or 2.
+- The agent’s capacity can be either 1 or 2.

-e) The grid size is 3 X 3 or 4 X 4.
+- The grid size is 3 X 3 or 4 X 4.